-The term "Distance Learning" or "Distance Education" as used herein refer to instruction where the teacher and students are separated geographically so that the face to face communication is absent for up to 50% of the program; communication is accomplished instead by one or more technological media.
-This communication consists of live or recorded visual or audio presentations and material using a learning management system, direct signal or cable, transmission by phone line, fiber optic line, digital and or analog video tape, audio tape, CD-ROM, computer or internet technology, email or other electronic means now known or hereafter developed.
+The term "Distance Education" or Hybrid Education refer to instruction where the teacher and students are separated geographically so that the face-to-face communication is absent for up to 50% 0f a program.
+Communication is accomplished instead by one or more technological media.
+This communication consists of live or recorded visual or audio presentations and material using a learning management system, digital and or analog video tape, audio tape, CD-ROM, computer or internet technology, email or other electronic means.